At St. Philip’s Episcopal Church, we don’t pretend to have all the answers. But we’re not afraid to ask the big questions, including:

 Worship at St. Philip’s

-We are a vibrant and growing congregation, worshiping in a circa 1810 former one-room schoolhouse in New Hope, Pennsylvania.
-Whether it’s a normal Sunday service with about 80 people in attendance or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.
+We are a vibrant, welcoming and growing congregation, worshiping in a circa 1810 former one-room schoolhouse in New Hope, Pennsylvania.
+Whether it’s a normal Sunday Eucharist with about 80 people in attendance or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.

 Yet St. Philip’s is also a sacrament- and prayer-centered church adhering in identity and mission to the greater Episcopal Church USA.